 A quick Google search will provide insight into the nuances of each modality.
 There is no right or wrong choice, it’s simply choosing a modality that you would like to employ on your quest for healing.

 Transparency is of the utmost importance when doing psychedelic assisted therapy.
 After all, you’re essentially putting your psyche in the hands of another person.
+It is critical that you feel comfortable and safe with this person.

 Given the popularity of psychedelic assisted therapy, many therapists have long waitlists.
-This means you could wait months before engaging with the therapist of your choice If time is of the essence, it’s important that you find a therapist who can help you quickly.
+This means you could wait months before engaging with the therapist of your choice.
+If time is of the essence, it’s important that you find a therapist who can help you quickly.
 That may mean sacrificing your first pick for someone else who is also qualified and immediately available, but may be located further away.

 For those of you located in major metropolitan areas, you’ll have plenty of psychedelic assisted therapy options at your disposal.
 If you live in a more rural area, your options will likely be slim.
 However, assuming you have a vehicle, you’ll likely be able to drive to the nearest metro area to find the services you seek.